Access our free probate or estate planning checklist. Instantly access now.

 In the absence of executor fee instructions left by the testator, the executor's compensation may be subject to negotiation between beneficiaries of the estate or left to the court to determine a reasonable fee.

-When the court evaluates the suitability of compensation for an executor, they consider five key factors:
+The Ontario Superior Court of Justice evaluates the suitability of compensation for an executor, five key factors:

 It's important for both the executor and the beneficiaries to have a clear understanding of how the executor's compensation will be calculated and what expenses are included.